What to Say When Tragedy Strikes: Tips From a Reluctant Expert

 Later that night I sat down at my laptop to write my annual Holiday Letter, and I stared at the blank screen for ages.
 At one point, my friend Linda called and asked me what I was doing.
 “I’m trying to write my annual letter,” I said, ” But I can’t think of what to say.”
 She laughed and said, “Are you KIDDING me?
 What are you going to write - ‘Hello Friends, This has been rather an eventful year?’”

 I said, “How about this – ‘Dear Friends.
 Shit happens.
 Happy Holidays from Me and Nellie,’ and we both laughed until we could hardly breathe.
-When we settled down, Linda said, “Seriously, you know you don’t actually have to do Christmas this year, right?
+When we settled down, Linda said, “Seriously, you know you don’t actually have to DO Christmas this year, right?
 Just take care of yourself.”
 I said, “Oh, okay.”
 And so I didn’t write my Holiday Letter, or bake, or buy presents, or do Christmas that year.
 Or last year, really, not much.

+This year I realize I don’t know what I want to do for the Holidays any more.
 It’s not that I’m depressed, or want to skip Christmas, far from it.
 I’m actually enjoying the blank page that is now the holidays.
 These days, there are no boxes in storage whispering, “Hey, open us up.
 Write those cards, buy those gifts, time’s a wastin’…” Instead there is a spaciousness, a question mark, an opportunity.

 It is two years after the fire, and I am still reinventing myself in so many ways.
 Tragedies like fire or flood wash away, burn away so much more than “stuff.”
 They burn away routine, tradition, habit, and like it or not, give you a clean slate, an empty page.
 I stare at that page tonight, realizing that like everything, it will fill in its own time.